 Before heading out to Mendon Ponds Park print the map.
 The color coded hiking trails and additional details will keep you on the right track.

-There is a car-top boat launch located off Douglas Rd., which can be used for all non-motorized boats.
+There is a car-top/non-motorized boat launch located off Douglas Rd., which can be used for all non-motorized boats.

 Fishing is allowed in Mendon Ponds Park as long as those fishing are following NYS Department of Environmental Conservation guidelines and rules and have the required licenses.

-There are two designated sledding hills located across from the Cavalry House Lodge on Douglas Road, and next to the East and West Lodges on Canfield Road.
+There are two designated sledding hills located across from the Cavalry House Lodge on Douglas Road, and located next to the East and West Lodges on Canfield Road.
 Many trails are groomed throughout the winter, which accommodate the more than 20 miles of marked cross country skiing trails.
 Snowshoers should avoid walking on groomed cross-country ski trails.

 Sharon’s Sensory Garden